 Skógafoss Waterfall and Glacier Exploration

-This morning, you may choose to explore the grounds surrounding our hotel, including the impressive Skógafoss, a 200-foot-high cascade that often produces rainbows in its mist.
-For those in the mood for a more substantial hike, we can climb the short, steep ascent next to the falls, and continue hiking along the Skogá River.
-We pass many beautiful waterfalls and, on a clear day, we can see the coastline and glaciers in the distance, including Eyjafjallajökull and Myrdalsjökull.
+This morning, you may choose to explore the grounds surrounding our hotel, including the impressive Skógafoss waterfall, a 200-foot-high cascade that often produces rainbows in its mist.
+For those in the mood for a more substantial hike, we can ascend a 370-step staircase to the top of the falls, and continue along the Skogá River.
+We pass many beautiful waterfalls and, on a clear day, we can see the coastline and Eyjafjallajökull and Myrdalsjökull glaciers in the distance.
 This is true Icelandic wilderness on the heath.

 Hotel Skógar, Hvolsvöllur

-Hike – easy to moderate, about 2 hours on hiking trails, and up a steep, sandy slope.
+Hike – easy to moderate, about 2 hours on hiking trails, and up a steep, sandy slope; approximately 3 miles.

-After breakfast, we drive across Skeiđarársandur, a vast river delta formed by runoff from nearby glaciers.
-Catastrophic flooding occurs here regularly, as geothermal activity melts the glaciers, causing a tremendous amount of water to flood the delta.
-Across the delta is Skaftafell National Park, home to Europe’s largest glacier, Vatnajökull, whose presence lords over the surrounding landscape.
+After breakfast, we drive across Skeiðarársandur, a vast river delta formed by runoff from nearby glaciers.
+Catastrophic flooding occurs here regularly, as geothermal activity melts the glaciers, causing a tremendous amount of water to flood the plain.
+Across the delta is Vatnajökull National Park, home to Europe’s largest glacier, whose presence lords over the surrounding landscape.

-From May through mid-August, a former farm turned nature reserve located at Ingólfshöfđi is known for its incredible birdlife, and especially its puffins.
-These comical waterbirds are a delight to watch, and the farmer gives us a ride in his tractor to an isolated headland, where we can hike in their midst.
-This remote cape, surrounded by black-sand beaches, is also the place where Iceland’s first settler, Ingolfur Arnarson, spent the first winter in Iceland in 874 A.D.
+This afternoon, we visit a former farm turned nature reserve located at Ingólfshöfði.
+This area is known for its incredible birdlife, especially its puffins.
+These comical waterbirds are a delight to watch, and the farmer gives us a ride on his tractor to an isolated headland, where we can hike in their midst.
+This remote cape, surrounded by black sand beaches, is also the place where Iceland’s first settler, Ingolfur Arnarson, spent his first winter in Iceland in 874 A.D.

-If your tour takes place later in the summer, when the puffins have left Ingólfshöfđi, we’ll instead visit Skaftafell National Park for a hike at the base of Europe’s largest glacier.
+If your tour takes place later in the summer, when the puffins have left Ingólfshöfði, we’ll instead visit Vatnajökull National Park for a hike at the base of Europe’s largest glacier.
 Our walk begins from the park’s visitor center and steadily climbs up through birch forest to a plateau.
-Here, the landscape turns to tundra, and the views are magnificent in all directions.
+Here, the landscape turns into tundra, and the views are magnificent in all directions.

-Hiking – easy to moderate, total of about 3 hours.
+Hiking – easy to moderate, total of about 3.5 hours; up to 5.5 miles.
 Optional horseback riding – easy to moderate, about 1 hour.

-Today we venture into the Icelandic highlands for a day of hiking and soaking in a hot river, whose soothing waters are heated by gases and magma from deep beneath the Earth’s crust.
-The highland roads are unpaved, and if conditons permit, we take the fjallabak (literally, “route behind the mountains”) to Landmannalaugar, an area of multicolored rhyolite mountains and hot springs.
-Along the way, there may be time to hike into the volcanic rift of Eldjá, through a landscape of moss-covered boulders.
-At Landmannalaugar, there are additional hiking opportunities, as well as the option to soak in a natural hot river before enjoying a picnic lunch.
+Today we venture into the Icelandic highlands for a day of hiking.
+The highland roads are unpaved, and if conditions permit, we take the fjallabak (literally, “route behind the mountains”) to Landmannalaugar, an area of multicolored rhyolite mountains and hot springs.
+Along the way, there may be time to hike into the volcanic rift of Eldgjá, through a landscape of moss-covered boulders to the Ófærufoss waterfall.
+At Landmannalaugar, we find one of the largest geothermal fields in Iceland.

 Gullfoss and Geysir; transfer to Snaefellsnes Peninsula

-Morning exploration – easy, about 1 hour over mostly flat trails.
+Morning exploration – easy, about 1 hour, over mostly flat trails; approximately 1 mile.

 We then make our way along a mountain road to a farm and cultural center on the banks of the Grimsa River, where we stop for lunch and take some time to learn about the influence of trolls in Icelandic history.

 Upon arrival at the Snaefellsnes Peninsula, we check into our hotel, located in a traditional fishing village along the coast.
-Tonight you are free to enjoy dinner on your own, and your guide will be happy to make suggestions.
+This evening, we enjoy traditional Icelandic fare at a favorite local restaurant.

-Tonight, we enjoy a final celebratory dinner and toast our adventure in the Land of Fire and Ice.
+Tonight, we enjoy a final celebratory dinner and toast to our adventure in the Land of Fire & Ice.